Plant-Based Chinese Nougat: Perfect Holiday Recipe

 I loved snacking on roasted chestnuts while strolling the streets of Europe.
 Around the Thanksgiving season, when our local grocery store stocks up on these hard-shelled nuts, I attempt to revive my European memories in my own kitchen.

 But using chestnuts for traditional vegan Chinese nougat was something new to me.
-A mix of sweet and savory flavors in this recipe grabbed my attention and inspired me to dive deeper into history of the treat.
+A mix of sweet and savory flavors in this recipe grabbed my attention and inspired me to dive deeper into the history of the treat.
 The more I learned, the more determined I was to make my version of vegan Chinese nougat.

 Is Nougat a Chinese Dessert?